 What is a Student Visa?

 A “student visa” is an official travel document issued by a national government that authorizes an international student to live, study and, in some cases, work (often with certain restrictions) inside the host country that issued the student visa for a limited time period (usually related to the length of their educational program).
 International students who receive a Letter of Acceptance to attend a study abroad program lasting six months or longer at a designated learning institution in Canada will usually need to apply for a Canadian study permit.
-A full-time international student with a valid Canadian study permit who wants to work in Canada may need to apply for a work permit (usually required if he/she wants to work off campus).
-Foreign students who receive a Letter of Invitation (Acceptance Letter) to attend an institution of higher education in Ukraine will next have to apply for a student visa to Ukraine (please note that Ukraine does not permit international students to work while studying in Ukraine).
+In addition to receiving a Canadian study permit, an international student may also need a temporary resident visa or an electronic travel authorization (eTA) in order to enter Canada.
+A full-time international student with a valid Canadian study permit who wants to work in Canada may need to apply for a Canadian work permit (usually required if he/she wants to work off campus).
+Foreign students who receive a Letter of Invitation (Acceptance Letter) to attend an institution of higher education in Ukraine will next have to apply for a student visa to Ukraine.
+In order to work in Ukraine legally, an international student will need to receive temporary residency there and then apply for and be granted a Ukrainian work permit.

 For which countries can you assess my eligibility to receive a Study Permit/Student Visa?